 Ways to connect

-Enjoy a complimentary espresso or a tea along with a selection of home baking, served in our Cafe before the start of both Sunday gatherings.
+Enjoy a complimentary espresso or a tea along with a selection of home baking, served before the start of both Sunday gatherings.

-After the Cafe closes, both Sunday gatherings start with a contemporary worship song (prior to children and youth attending their respective groups in the morning).
+Both Sunday gatherings start with contemporary worship (prior to children and youth attending their respective groups in the morning).
 It is followed by relevant teaching from the Bible, worship and closure with opportunity for prayer, ministry, and/or Communion.
 We hope you will find the meetings at Urban Vineyard relaxed, the teaching and communication relevant and the culture warm.

 In order to help new guests connect and participate further, a Welcome to Urban event takes place every second month after both morning and evening Sunday gatherings.
-These events are hosted by the senior leaders, Lloyd and Victoria Rankin.
-This provides a chance to hear the vision and story of Urban Vineyard, and meet some other members of our team.
+These events are hosted by our pastors, and provide a chance to hear the vision and story of Urban Vineyard, and meet some members of our team.
 The atmosphere is relaxed, the meeting is short, questions can be asked, and food is served!

 We would be honoured to have you visit and look forward to extending a welcome, should you decide to participate in community and serve in God's Kingdom purpose with us at Urban.

-Connect Groups meet during the week at locations around Auckland, often in homes.
+Urban Groups meet during the week at locations around Auckland, often in homes.
 We run on four, eight week terms a year, with two to four weeks' break between the terms.
-In breaks we do training events and gathering events at Urban.
-We think Connect Groups are essential for our sense of connection with each other and with God in a large city.
+We think Urban Groups are essential for our sense of connection with each other and with God in a large city.
 They are so helpful for continuing to grow and develop in our relationship with God and people.

-Check the Connect Group information under News for more details about these groups.
+Check the Urban Groups information under News for more details about these groups.